Shoeyuz/Volleyball_Arbiter_System/README.md

 # Volleyball_Arbiter_System
-An applet that is used for the purpose of issuing assignments to referees and keeping track of all the games available
+A website made with a purpose to keep track of referee assignments, create new ones, and showcase upcoming ones.
+Allows referees to view games they have had, or coming up.
+Shows the league rules ensuring proper following.